tundeadetunji/api-dot_net-all_modules/README.md

 ---
 ## SequelOrm
 Lightweight ORM.
 - ﻿SqlServer is currently the only supported database provider; this implementation was tested on it.
 - Support for PostgreSql and MySql, as well as Logging and Transaction Isolation Levels, are actively WIP.
 - Parent-to-child foreign key convention is {ParentTypeName}_{idColumn} (e.g. Person {Id, Name, List(Of Phone)} => Phone {Id, Person_Id, PhoneNumber}).
 - Supports 1 : many (e.g. 1 Person can have many Phones); the rest are actively WIP and may not work as expected if implemented in this version.
-- Direct support for Enum types is actively WIP; workaround is to explicitly use Integer instead of the enum property (or an appropriate string type, if not using the numeric/ordinal value), for instance, if your class contains an enum of AccountType, use Public Property Account As Integer, not Public Property Account As AccountType
+- Direct support for Enum types is now available.
 - Picks up non read-only properties only, and ignores RowVersion property if it doesnt exist.
 - Finally, you may need to install appropriate Sql Clients or Providers from nuget.org, e.g. System.Data.SqlClient.